-Through partnerships between the Council, the Chamber of Commerce, the London Development Agency, the Central London Partnership, the Employment Service, the London Central Learning and Skills Council, the Portobello Business Forum, the Portobello Business Centre, the North Kensington Opportunities Centre, the SRB Programme Boards, Business Link for London, statutory and voluntary agencies, community groups and other London Boroughs we will endeavour to promote a vibrant and sustainable local economy.
+We will endeavour to promote a vibrant and sustainable local economy.
+We will do this in partnership with the Council, the Chamber of Commerce, the London Development Agency, the Central London Partnership, the Employment Service, the London Central Learning and Skills Council, the Portobello Business Forum, the Portobello Business Centre, the North Kensington Opportunities Centre, the SRB Programme Boards, Business Link for London, statutory and voluntary agencies, community groups and other London boroughs.